flexycode/supply-chain/README.md

 SPONSORED
 Start with $30 trading bonus
 Trade forex and CFDs on stock indices, commodities, stocks, metals and energies with a licensed and regulated broker.
 For all clients who open their first real account, XM offers a $30 trading bonus to test the XM products and services without any initial deposit needed.
-Learn more about how you can trade over 1000 instruments on the XM MT4 and MT5 platforms from your PC and Mac, or from a variety of mobile devices..
+Learn more about how you can trade over 1000 instruments on the XM MT4 and MT5 platforms from your PC and Mac, or from a variety of mobile devices.